-Jordan Butner is a graduate of Roxboro Community School - a college-prep public charter school in Roxboro, North Carolina.
+Jordan Butner ('21) is a graduate of Roxboro Community School - a college-prep public charter school in Roxboro, North Carolina.
 At RCS, Jordan served as the head of the Astronomy group; however, his favorite subject has always been world history.
 In particular, he enjoys studying ancient Greek and Roman history, but also World War II and Russian history.
-After graduating from App State, Jordan plans on teaching high school and pursuing a Master's degree in history.
+Jordan completed his student teaching at Cummings HS in Burlington, NC.
+After graduating from App State, he plans on teaching high school and pursuing a Master's degree in history.

 "I’ve always felt that history as a subject is key to understanding the world around us," Jordan writes.
 "Everything has a past to be studied, and a study of history can help us better comprehend our society."
 He credits the skills learned in the discipline of history (i.e. sourcing, considering multiple perspectives, analysis, writing) as key to becoming a more informed citizen.
 In his view, history educators can adeptly teach these skills to help prepare high school students to shape our future.

 Jordan Butner: I chose App State for a few different reasons, one of which was its acclaimed education program.
 I knew I wanted to teach history, and I knew App had a reputation for pumping out some of the best teachers in the country, so that put it near the top of the list.
 Another deciding factor was the area in and around Boone: my family has gone on vacation in nearby Zionville and Mountain City since I was a kid, so I knew the region and loved it.

 Outside of the classroom, what’s been one highlight during your time in Boone?